• THIS BLOG’S GOAL IS TO COMBINE SCIENCE AND CHRISTIANITY INTO A LEARNED BELIEF RESULT.

 • 313 Emperor Constantine ended the persecution of Christians and

-• gave them the right to exercise their faith freely.
+• Gave them the right to exercise their faith freely.
 The Edict.

 • Of Milan marks an end to the period of Roman persecution